RAJTripathi3030/Suicide-Dataset-EDA/README.md

 The analysis was performed using Python programming language and various libraries such as Pandas, NumPy, Matplotlib, and Seaborn for data manipulation, visualization, and statistical analysis.

-## File Structure

-- `data/`: Directory containing the dataset file(s).
-- `notebooks/`: Directory containing Jupyter notebooks for data analysis.
-- `figures/`: Directory containing visualizations generated during the analysis.
-- `README.md`: Markdown file providing an overview of the project and instructions for running the analysis.

 ## Instructions

 To replicate the analysis or explore the dataset further, follow these steps: